sophiabroughtonn/sophiabroughtonn/README.md

 ## Hi there, I'm Sophia Broughton 👋
-🌱 I am a Junior at Arizona State University Studying Human Systems Engineering with a User Experience Concentration
+🌱 I am a Senior at Arizona State University Studying Human Systems Engineering with a User Experience Concentration

 🌱 Member of WiStem at Arizona State University